 Only 60% of you thought this was a Fake

-The majority of fake football product we see do not bear any club branded packaging, labels, swing tags or holograms.
+The majority of counterfeit football product we see do not bear any club branded packaging, labels, swing tags or holograms.

 Did you know the Premier League don’t currently produce any merchandise of their own?
-So, these products were clear fakes.
+So, these products were clear counterfeit.

 You will not find the use of Premier League marks accompanying any club Packaging.
 These tend to be added by Chinese manufacturers to add authenticity, but in fact this does the opposite and is a great indicator of a fake.